-Our specialist Court of Protection team advises individuals and those placed in charge of vulnerable people on a broad range of issues related to property, financial affairs, health, and personal welfare.
+Our team of specialist Court of Protection solicitors advise individuals and those placed in charge of vulnerable people on a broad range of issues related to property, financial affairs, health, and personal welfare.

 The Court of Protection has responsibility for protecting vulnerable people if other arrangements have not been put in place.

 If a person loses mental capacity a friend or relative can apply to look after their money.
 That person will be appointed their Deputy and the Court of Protection will monitor the arrangement.